keithasaurus/koda-validate/docs/index.rst

 Koda Validate
 =========================================

 Koda Validate is a library focused on composable, type-safe data validation.
+It supplies a wide array of validators out-of-the-box, but it also encourages users to build their own validators.

 At a glance